cs23m062/cs6910_assignment1/README.md

             you can play around with your logic and define all of them accordingly
         '''
         for i in range(epochs):
+            '''
+               if you have any logic which is applied per epoch apply here
+            '''
             s = 0.0
             c = 0
             for j in range(0,len(x_train)//self.batch):
                 h0 = x_train[j*self.batch : (j+1)*self.batch]
                 A,H = self.forward_propagation(W,b,self.layers,h0.T)